genuinemerit/saskan-story/README.md

-# bow-story
+# saskan-story
-Expository work distinct from the software
+Expository work, distinct from the software, for background and story-telling